stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

 ## Go

-The best thing to do here is follow the instructions at the Golang website: https://golang.org/doc/install.
+The best thing to do here is follow the instructions at the Golang website: https://golang.org/doc/install{target="_blank" rel="noopener noreferrer"}.

 These are summarised below, but the Golang site has more detailed instructions.